How to Tell If Brake Rotors Are Bad [Sign And Solutions]

 2. Vibration from Brakes

-You could also be hearing a grinding sound along with the vibration.
-Take them as a serious sign that the brake pedal is possibly failing to make contact with rotors.
-So, when you feel it, don’t wait to perform an inspection right away.
+You could also hear a grinding sound along with the vibration.
+Take them as a sign that the brake pedal may fail to contact the rotors.
+So, when you feel it, don’t wait to perform an inspection right away because this is one of the major sign of signs of a bad rotor.

 3. Grooves Or Score Marks on the Rotor

+This is another major symptom of bad rotors.
 Exactly!
-If you see grooves or score marks on your rotor, then it’s not a good sign either.
+If you see grooves or score marks on your rotor, then it’s not a good sign, either.
 With frequent contact with the brake pads, rotors tend to develop these kinds of marks.

 And these marks generally reduce the capacity of rotors to slow down the wheel.
 A healthy rotor should have a smooth surface, free from any visibly significant marks or grooves.